noseglid/atom-build/build-tools.md

 | [JPM][18]      | [build-jpm][19]           |

 Have you created a build plugin and want it displayed here?
-Create a PR modifying this list.
+Create a pull request modifying this list.

 [1]: https://www.gnu.org/software/make/
 [2]: https://atom.io/packages/build-make